jmil/Bioe421_521-MicrocontrollerApplications/Lab_03--PiCameraAndBashScripting/Lab03_B--IntroductionToShellScripting.md

 		$ sudo shutdown -h now

- Unplug everthing and restore the Windows desktop computer to a working state.
+ Unplug everything and restore the Windows desktop computer to a working state.